Wincc88/Weather/README.md

 It reveals the current weather information based on country and city chosen

 ##
-Form is used to get user's inputed country and city
+Form is used to get user's inputed valid city

 ###